Midwest Training and Consulting Services

 Dodge City Concrete – Dodge City and Garden City – Environmental Assistance

-Dodge City Waste Water (CH2M), Dodge City, KS – Environmental (SPCC Plan and TIER II)
+Dodge City Waste Water (CH2M), Dodge City, Kansas – Environmental (SPCC Plan and TIER II)

 Doniphan Electric – Troy, Kansas – SPCC Plan

-Dossett Farm – McPherson, KS, Environmental (SPCC Plan)
+Dossett Farm – McPherson, Kansas, Environmental (SPCC Plan)

 Double Check Company – Environmental (SPCC Plans – 5 clients – KTA, Twin Valley Electric, Cities – Aurora)

 Eakin Enterprises, Hays, Larned and Great Bend – SPCC Plans for locations